TofikU/Movies/README.md

 ## About

 ## How to Run
-To run this application you need to follow one of these steps:
+To run this application you need to follow one of these options:

 - Double click on **fresh_tomatoes.html** file included in **Movies** folder.